Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 At the end of the day, the problem might be boiled down to your business not maximizing its profit potential and expansion may be a solution.
 An increase in profitability is a type of growth, too.
-In all cases, it’s important to consider whether it’s time to make a concerted effort to expand.
+In all cases, it’s important to know when it’s time to expand your business.